kedacore/keda-docs/content/docs/2.0/scalers/artemis.md

 - `queueName`: the name of the queue to check for the number of messages available.
 - `brokerName`: the name of the broker as defined in Artemis.
 - `brokerAddress`: the address name of the broker.
-- `queueLength` How much messages is in the queue.
+- `queueLength` How much messages are in the queue.
 Default is 10.
 Optional.

 ### Authentication Parameters

  You can use `TriggerAuthentication` CRD to configure the `username` and `password` to connect to the management endpoint.